Distinguished Dissertation Award Application Procedures

 Each year, the Council of Graduate Schools and ProQuest Dissertations Publishing recognize dissertations that make an unusually significant contribution to their fields.
 Michigan Tech may nominate one candidate in each field.

-Nominations for the 2016 CGS/ProQuest Distinguished Dissertation Award are currently being accepted.
-Applications are due no later than 4 pm on June 20, 2016 in the Graduate School.
+Nominations for the 2017 CGS/ProQuest Distinguished Dissertation Award are due no later than 4 pm on June 27, 2017 in the Graduate School.

 A nomination packet must include the following required items:

 - a 10-page abstract of the dissertation, double spaced on white letter-sized paper.
 (PDF file, number each page, and put nominee’s name on each page)

 - three letters addressing the significance and quality of the PhD work

 - one letter from a member of the nominee’s dissertation committee.